 People who reach some of the gatherings will need special glasses to view the solar eclipse.
 Only when the moon is completely covering the sun can spectators remove their glasses.

 Can’t make it to the eclipse?

-The California Academy of Sciences will also be holding a similar event.
+- The California Academy of Sciences will hold an event similar to the Exploratorium.
 Staff and volunteers will be answering any questions visitors may have about the phenomenon, guiding them to a viewing area.

 - Happy Hollow Park and Zoo will be handing out special viewing glasses for attendees who stop by.
 While there, spectators can watch the partial eclipse as well as enjoy the park's usual amenities.

 - Chabot Space and Science Center in Oakland is inviting the community for free to view the partial eclipse from its center or watch a live feed in its theater.
 The center will be selling eclipse glasses.